VitorFigm/FIGHT_ME/README.md

 # FIGHT_ME

-A fighting game made only with vanilla javascript
+An old project of mine.
+A pretty fighting game with fluids animations.

 ### [Click here to play](https://vitorfigm.github.io/FIGHT_ME/)